Staying Safe Online

 At MGGS we believe that technology should be embedded throughout the school and that we should utilise both existing and emerging technologies as a means to prepare our students for the digital age.
 Learning to use online resources appropriately and effectively is an essential part of each student’s education.

 However, there are a number of risks associated with going online – some are general and some more specific.
-There are a number of sensible measures which you need to take in order to protect yourself against these risks, which include identity theft – this is where criminals can steal your personal details and potentially empty your bank account.
+There are a number of sensible measures which you need to take in order to protect yourself against these risks, including from viruses and ransomware attacks through to identity fraud.

-Filtering is used to block inappropriate or illegal content, restrict security breaches and maintain sufficient bandwidth for all users.
-Sites are categorised by an industry leading package with local administration to allow us to adjust filters for age appropriate content (e.g. Sixth Form students have different filtering rules to lower school students).
+Filtering is used to block a number of categories including inappropriate or illegal content, restrict security breaches and maintain sufficient bandwidth for all users.
+Sites are categorised by an industry-leading package with local administration to allow us to adjust filters for age-appropriate content (e.g. Sixth Form students have different filtering rules to lower school students).
 Staff are also subject to filtering and monitoring.